OpenSight/StorLever/README.md

 Startup On Boot
 ------------------------------

-If you want to automatically start up StorLever on system boot, you can make use of chkconfig utility to add StorLever's service into the system rc.d directory:
+If you want to automatically start up StorLever on system boot, you can make use of the init.d script of StorLever and chkconfig utility to add StorLever's service into the system rc.d directory.
+Follow the guide below:

+First, you should copy the init.d script and configure file from StorLever project into your system /etc directory.
+At the StorLever's root directory, type the following commands:

+    $ cp initscripts/storlever /etc/init.d/
+    $ cp storlever.ini /etc/

+Then, Add StorLever into the system rc.d directory through "chkconfig" utility:

     $ chkconfig --add storlever

+Then, reboot the machine, and you can see StorLever would run in daemon mode.

 For Developer
 ------------------------